Eurasian Tree Sparrow (Suzume) standing on the ground in Japan, showing its chestnut crown and black bib.

 Introduction

-When people think about wildlife in Japan, they often imagine mountain trails, dense forests, or long hikes into remote areas.
+When people imagine wildlife in Japan, they often picture mountain trails, dense forests, or remote wilderness.

 For a broader overview of urban wildlife, see:

-Wildlife You Can See Around Japanese Cities
+▶Wildlife You Can See Around Japanese Cities

 What “Without Hiking” Means in This Article